 Here’s the thing: you don’t need a wagon.
 It’s just in your head.
 Unless you are a professional athlete, having a day to enjoy family and friends is not going to do your training in.
 And guess what?
 Even if you are training for competition, you can still have a day to enjoy yourself.

 Stop putting so much pressure on yourself to eat perfectly and to train perfectly.
 Life is about experience and enjoying time with love ones.
 If you have a good practice of eating nutrient dense foods on a daily basis, you will likely survive a day with some foods that are out of the norm for you.
+For more information about enjoying holiday dinners without constant stress over food, check out the Intuitive Eater’s Holiday Bill of Rights.

 Remember this: Strength and skill are more evergreen that we often recognize and acknowledge.
 So continue in the things you have learned with your training and nutrition.
 But enjoy yourself too.
 You can find that balance if you don’t overthink it.